 To Employee: The intent of this form is to facilitate the interactive process in a timely manner.
-The interactive process is designed to identify an accommodation that is reasonable and effective, and does not impose an undue hardship on the employee and employer.
-Employees are not required to complete this form in order to request an accommodation, if applicable, Supervisors can initiate a request for the employee.
-Completed forms are to be returned to their direct supervisor.
-If the supervisor is not available, contact the DPM by mail to: Equal Opportunity Office/DPM, 1301 N. MacArthur Blvd, Springfield, IL 62702.
-For assistance or questions, regarding this process contact the ILNG Equal Opportunity Office at 217-761-3670/3518.
+The interactive process is designed to identify an accommodation that is reasonable and effective and does not impose an undue hardship on the employee and employer.
+Employees are not required to complete this form to request an accommodation, if applicable, supervisors can initiate a request for the employee.
+Completed forms are to be returned to the direct supervisor.
+If the supervisor is not available, contact the State Equal Employment Manager.

+By mail to: State Equal Employment Management Office, 1301 N. MacArthur Blvd, Springfield, IL 62702.